We recognize the courage it takes to seek professional support, and we are glad you are here.

 All information submitted to Aviva Psychology Services through this form is kept confidential and is securely transmitted.

-After we receive your Request an appointment form, our Clinical Coordinator will reach out to you to set up a free 10-15 minute phone consultation.
+After we receive your Request an appointment form, we will reach out within 48 business hours to update you on current availability.
+If we have openings, we will check your benefits and set up a free 15 minute phone consultation.
 These consultations are designed to get a better sense of what you are wanting and needing, to assess how we can help, and to answer any questions you might have about getting started.

 Together, you and the Clinical Coordinator will decide how to move forward and, if fitting, arrange a time to meet in person with a psychologist on our team.